 When Europeans met American Indians in the late 15th century, the people of two continents exchanged many beneficial customs and goods.
 Europeans received New World crops such as potatoes and corn.
 American Indians acquired cloth and horses.
-However, besides the beneficial exchanges, the people often traded deadly germs–bacteria and viruses–for which they had no immunity.
+However, besides the beneficial exchanges, Europeans and American Indians often traded deadly germs–bacteria and viruses–for which they had no immunity.

-Many of the diseases that were common in Europe were entirely new to North Americans.
-These diseases such as tuberculosis and measles often proved deadly, but many people had developed resistance so the diseases rarely took the form of an epidemic.
-However, when European diseases found humans in North America with no previous exposure, the people suffered terribly.
+Many of the diseases that were common in Europe were entirely new to the peoples of North America.
+Diseases such as tuberculosis and measles could be fatal, but Europeans had developed resistance to the disease, so many people survived.
+However, when European diseases infected American Indians with no previous exposure, the people suffered terribly.
 The most devastating of these diseases was smallpox which is caused by a virus (Variola major).

 Smallpox, like many other diseases, had a latent period of about one week between the time the person was exposed to the disease and the time when signs of the disease became apparent.
 During this time, the sick person might begin a journey and carry the germs along with him.
 Anyone the person met would be exposed to smallpox.
 Anything the victim touched including clothing, bedding, or unwashed dishes carried living germs of smallpox.